Want to become a better citizen and civic leader? Want to do so in a community of fellow students and with guidance from inspiring mentors?

-The purpose of the CTLI at UVU’s Center for Constitutional Studies is to develop citizens and civic leaders by cultivating the knowledge, skills, dispositions, and virtues necessary for a just, free, and flourishing constitutional republic.
+The Tocqueville Fellowship is a program of the Civic Thought & Leadership Initiative (CTLI).
+CTLI’s purpose is to develop the next generation of citizens and civic leaders by cultivating the knowledge, skills, dispositions, and virtues necessary for a just, free, and flourishing constitutional republic.

 He presciently observed that the United States would be "called by some secret design of Providence one day to hold in its hands the destinies of half the world."